zelanko/sql-docs.it-it/docs/2014/relational-databases/lesson-8-restore-as-new-database-from-log-backup.md

     GO
     SELECT * from dbo.Table1;
     GO
-    -- Create a credential to be used by SQL Server Backup and Restore with Windows Azure -----Blob Storage Service.
+    -- Create a credential to be used by SQL Server Backup and Restore with Azure -----Blob Storage Service.
     USE master;
     GO
     CREATE CREDENTIAL BackupCredential